 They cross-moderated and checked for alignment, while throughout they ensured that the integrity of each criteria statement was maintained.

-Staff members discussed the collaborative reading document contained within the VLN, Literacy progressions discussion thread.
+Staff members discussed a collaborative reading document found within the Virtual Learning Network.
 The literacy team has since created a series of documents aligned to the Literacy Learning Progressions following the format of their writing documents.

 Outcomes